Broome (horse): Summer

 For his next race, Broome was sent to England and started favourite for the Group 2 Hardwicke Stakes over one and a half miles at Royal Ascot on 19 June.
 He tracked the leaders before making steady progress in the straight but was unable to catch the four-year-old filly Wonderful Tonight and finished second, beaten one and a half lengths by the winner.
 Two weeks after his defeat at Ascot, Broome was sent to Saint-Cloud Racecourse in France to contest the Group 1 Grand Prix de Saint-Cloud over 2500 metres and started 3.9/1 second favourite behind In Swoop (runner-up in the Prix de l'Arc de Triomphe) in an eight-runner field which also included Ebaiyra (Prix Corrida), Baron Samedi (Belmont Gold Cup Stakes), Gold Trip (Prix Greffulhe), Kaspar (Grosser Preis der Badischen Wirtschaft), Ambition (Prix Corrida) and the Czech challenger Nagano Gold.
 Ridden by Colin Keane, Broome took the lead soon after the start and was never headed, staying on well in the straight to win by a length and a nose from Ebaiyra and Gold Trip.
 After the race Keane, who was riding at the track for the first time, said "Speaking to Aidan beforehand he said to keep it pretty simple.
 If no one was happy to go he said to make you're the one running.
 He's a very uncomplicated horse, very genuine and stays well.
 When nothing was going on, I was happy to let my lad roll along.
 I had a willing partner.
 He pricked his ears and was taking me the whole way and galloped right to the line."

 In the King George VI and Queen Elizabeth Stakes on firm ground at Ascot on 24 July Broome led for most of the way but was overtaken in the straight and faded to come home fourth of the five runners behind Adayar, Mishriff and Love.

+In December 2023, it was reported that Broome had been retired to Celikoglu Stud, in Turkey.